-- UE communications trends (see clause 4.15.4.3); and
+- UE communications trends (see clause 4.15.4.3);

-- UP with redundant transmission: the event notification indicates if redundant transmission (see clause 5.33.2.2 of TS 23.501 [2]) has been activated or not for the PDU session.
+- UP with redundant transmission: the event notification indicates if redundant transmission (see clause 5.33.2.2 of TS 23.501 [2]) has been activated or not for the PDU session; and

+- User Data Usage Measures and User Data Usage Trends (see clause 4.15.4.x): SMF conveys the subscription to UPF on behalf of the consumer.
+Consumer receives the events directly from UPF.

 When the consumer NF is the NWDAF, the event Information on PDU Session for WLAN is used to collect data for WLAN performance analytics as specified in TS 23.288 [50].